-

 These two coach drivers were taking part of Tres Tombs parade in Sant Andreu quarter recently.
 Although I decided to add some effects to the picture, both the drivers and the people in the background were really there, I mean there are no tricks as to the scene.
 I have only played with photo filters over the image in black and white to visually detach both the coach and the onlookers from the background.

 Where did all the knowledge go?
 In what secret chamber were my feelings stored?
 Which intricate volutes concealed the mistery of my soul?
 My nightmares, my childhood, my secrets, all that love, my deja vus, my premonitions, my nostalgy, my fears, is that all erased forever more?
 My humanity, my morality, my religion, my sense of beauty, my taboos, my sexuality!
 Oh Lord!
 What mighty purpose is there behind experiencing life so vividly and having to perish by natural laws?
+The brain cut that serves as the inspiration for this philosophical conundrum was photographed inside Cosmocaixa Science Museum.
+In case you want to know more about your brain take a look at The History of the Brain

 From last Barcelona Chocolate Trade Show is this basket with cocoa grains next to the original fruit.
 The basket was displayed in a beautiful stall adorned with all sorts of antiques related with the elaboration of chocolate.